Frequently Asked Questions

 Can I have small fires or campfires in my backyard?

-Unless there is a complete campfire ban issued by the provincial Wildfire Management Branch, then campfires (less than 0.5m3) are allowed throughout the Municipality, including within the UCB.
+Unless there is a complete campfire ban issued by the BC Wildfire Services, then campfires (less than 0.5m3) are allowed throughout the Municipality, including within the UCB.
 See our page on Campfires for more info.

 What are air quality advisories and how often are they in place?